mimik-ai/mimik-ai-developer-guide/readme.md

 |mModelStore|A microservice that stores AI models and exposes discoverable API to allow other components (mILM, for example) to fetch the model for its consumption.
 The component that fetches the model can be on the same machine or a different machine.|Go to the release page [HERE](https://github.com/edgeMicroservice/mModelStore)|
 | mInsight|A microservice that allows a developer to access the context in which the node running mInsight is.
 It provides insights into AI agents’ interactions and their operating context.
 The context is based on three scopes: network, proximity, and account, and it contains the list of nodes with their attributes and the microservices (mKB, mAI, mILM, mModelStore, and others) running on each node.|Go to the release page [HERE](https://github.com/edgeMicroservice/mInsight)|

-In short, mimOE.ai's enhancements make working with AI faster, more secure, and more accurate.
+In short, mimik ai's enhancements make working with AI faster, more secure, and more accurate.

 # Key Components